 In response to the command to ‘Love your neighbour as yourself’ (Matt 22:39) God’s people are called to treat people in a sensitive, respectful and loving manner.
 In our modern world a similar approach is required when we deal with the personal information people entrust to our care.

-The purpose of this policy is to ensure and to protect the privacy of the personal and sensitive information which has been provided to the Lutheran Church of Australia (the Church).
+The purpose of this policy is to ensure and to protect the privacy of the individuals who have provided personal and sensitive information to the Lutheran Church of Australia (the Church).

 The objectives of this policy are to ensure that all pastors, lay workers, employees, members and volunteers: